 In the BIN Database and the Public Data Portal, users can choose to download specimen data (in XML or TSV formats), sequences (in FASTA format), trace files (in either .ab1 or .scf formats), or both specimen details and sequences (in XML or TSV formats).
 In addition, occurrence maps of specimens, species, or barcodes are also available for download in these databases.
 To download data for all the records returned, simply click on the download option desired.
 To choose a selection of records, use the checkboxes to the left of each record.

 Primer details and bibliographies can also be downloaded from the Primer Database and the Publication Database, respectively.

 Back to Top

 Registering for a User Account

-Getting an account on BOLD expands the list of options available to a user of the system beyond access to public data and use of the identification engine.
-Upon signing in, users can annotate published data, helping to curate and clean the identification library.
-Moreover, it will be possible to submit data to BOLD and to gain access to other in-progress, private projects with the permission of the data owners.
+Getting an account on BOLD extends the benefits available to a user of the system beyond access to public data and use of the BOLD Identification Engine.
+Upon signing in, users can submit data to BOLD and gain access to other in-progress, private projects with the permission of the data owners.
+Moreover, it is possible for users to annotate published data, as well as help to curate and clean the identification library.
 Once data is on BOLD, a large set of analytical tools are available for validation and generation of reports for publications.

 To register for an account, click on Workbench in the header.
 Under the login section is a link called Create Account.
 After the registration form is submitted, users can log in immediately and will also receive a welcome e-mail within a few minutes.
 Users that are not associated with any formal institution may register for an account by registering a new institution, in the recommended format "Research Collection of Jane S. Stewards".

 Once logged in to the system, users may update their profile anytime by clicking on the gear symbol on the top right corner of the screen and selecting User Preferences.
 BOLD allows users to change their name, institution, password, or email.